farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

   ...
 </Series>
 ```
 CNECs are defined in Monitored_Series elements.
-A CNEC has one registered resource that defines its' network element via its' mrID.
+A CNEC has one registered resource that defines its network element via its mrID.
 The optimization_MarketObjectStatus indicates if the CNEC is monitored or optimized.

 As it is defined in the CRAC model, a CNEC is associated to a state.
 If the Series containing the Monitored_Series has one or many Contingency_Series that have previously been correctly defined [in B55 Series](#contingencies), CNECs shall be created after these referenced contingencies.
 When no Contingency_Series are present in this Series, CNECs shall be created after all the contingencies defined in B55 series.
 The Measurements tags define the instants on which CNECs are defined via the measurementType tag, and the CNEC's threshold values.